 In the scene in the video where the book was upside down, I suggested Juli to turn the book around and helped her turn it around.
 In the right format, Juli tapped on her lap and finger-pointed to the image of the dog.

 But, she also referred that expression to other furry animals.
-Later she learned to categorize further.
+Eventually, she learned to categorize the furry animals later.

 This documentation project follows a baby's language acquisition, literacy development, and phonological acquisition in sign language, specifically ASL, week by week from gazing at birth to manual babbling, to first words just before the first birthday in a natural native-ASL environment and visual culture.